jessedc/JCTiledScrollView/README.md

 # JCTiledScrollView

-A set of handy classes wrapping UIScrollView and CATiledLayer that aims to simplify displaying large images at multiple zoom scales.
+A set of handy classes wrapping UIScrollView and CATiledLayer that simplifes displaying large images and PDFs at multiple zoom scales.
 The classes and associated demo code should provide a good reference for how to implement CATiledLayer on iOS devices.

 ### Features

+ * Supports Bitmap tiles, and PDF files through two seperate classes
- * Works on both standard and high resolution displays
+ * Works on both standard and high resolution displays (hellooooo retina display iPad!)
- * Only provide a single set of tiles; no need for double resolution @2x tiles
+ * For bitmap images you only need toprovide a single set of tiles, no need for @2x tiles
- * Demo code and tiles included
+ * Demo code, tiles, and example PDF file included
  * iOS 4+

 <img src="https://github.com/jessedc/JCTiledScrollView/raw/master/Demo/JCTiledViewDemo.png" alt="Skipping Girl JCTiledScrollView Demo" width="206" style="width:206px;"/>

-### PDF Rendering

-I've added PDF rendering on an [experimental branch][11] to test the waters.
-At this stage it's added a as a subclass of JCTiledLayer and JCTiledScrollview, overriding the appropriate `init` and `drawRect:` methods.

-I'm finding the PDF rendering a bit slow in my initial tests so it will stay experimental until I've had a good play with it.

-### Future plans (in rough order)
+### Latest Updates (March 2012)

- * Complete PDF rendering support.
+  * Merged experimental PDF rendering classes into the main project.
+Welcome JCTiledPDFScrollView.

+### Future plans

  * Handle zooming in both directions
- * Advanced UIGestureRecognizer support (tap, double tap)
+ * More advanced UIGestureRecognizer support
  * Support for overlay views

 ### Handy Links
  * Cut your large images into tiles with [Tile-Cutter][5] by [Jeff La Marche][6].
+ * Cut your images on the command line with my fork of [Chris Miles'][3] experimental [SliceTool][12] program.

 ### Further Reading
   * [Subduing CATiledLayer][9] by Matt Long (Cocoa is my Girlfriend)